sdiehl/wiwinwlh/tutorial.md

 Haskell is one of the few languages to incorporate statically typed overloaded literals without a mechanism for "coercions" often found in other languages.

-To add to confusion numerical literals in Haskell are desugared into a function from a numeric typeclass which yields a polymorphic value that can be instantiated to nay instance of the ``Num`` or ``Fractional`` typeclass at the call-site, depending on the inferred type.
+To add to the confusion numerical literals in Haskell are desugared into a function from a numeric typeclass which yields a polymorphic value that can be instantiated to any instance of the ``Num`` or ``Fractional`` typeclass at the call-site, depending on the inferred type.

 To use a blunt metaphor, we're effectively placing an object in a hole and the size and shape of the hole defines the object you place there.
 This is very